Spinal Stenosis – All you need to Know

 - The symptoms of Osteoarthritis of the Spine – include numbness, tingling sensation, and severe pain due to bony spurs being formed around the arthritic spine.

 Herniated/ Bulging discs- Our spines are made up of small bones called vertebrate.
-Vertebrates are small, bony discs that act as shock absorbers and help the spine remain flexible.
+Vertebrates are small, bony discs that act as shock absorbers within the area we call the back and help the spine remain flexible.
 When a disc is damaged it can become ruptured resulting in a herniated disc.

 Tumors- Abnormal growths can occur around the spine.
 These growths can be benign (non-cancerous) or malignant (cancerous) and are known as spinal tumors.
 As the pressure builds, they can contribute to developing spinal stenosis.
 There are three types of spinal tumors: